sridhar-geek/country-details/README.md

 # Frontend Mentor - QR code component solution

-This is a solution to the [URL Shortner challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [REST Countries API challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
 Frontend Mentor have numerous challenges to help improve coding skills by building realistic projects.

 ## Table of contents